cjxo/FileVault/README.md

         - [X] Upload section in dashboard
         - [X] Extract file type extension
         - [X] display uploaded fiels
-        - [ ] Recent Files display
+        - [X] Recent Files display
-        - [ ] Instead of requesting entire files from server on upload, request the most recent upload instead!
+        - [X] Instead of requesting entire files from server on upload, request the most recent upload instead!
         - [ ] File DB for file flags
+        - [ ] Deal With file links.
+That is, when we click a file, open a separate page for display.

     - [ ] folder section in dashboard (also creation)
     - [ ] profile section in dashboard